Rayhane-mamah/Efficient-VDVAE/README.md

-# The Official Pytorch and JAX implementation of "Efficient-VDVAE: Less is more"" [Arxiv preprint]()
+# The Official Pytorch and JAX implementation of "Efficient-VDVAE: Less is more" [Arxiv preprint]()

 <div align="center">
   <a>Ragavan&nbsp;Thurairatnam</a>